webpack/webpack.js.org/src/content/guides/asset-management.md

   |- /node_modules
 ```

 With the loader configured and fonts in place, you can incorporate them via an `@font-face` declaration.
-The local `url(...)` directive will be picked up by webpack just as it was with the image:
+The local `url(...)` directive will be picked up by webpack, as it was with the image:

 **src/style.css**